Skip to main content

 Basic Configuration Request

-The basic configuration provides details for initiating and managing calls, enabling the system to establish a connection between the caller and the callee.
-It also includes call duration, handling unanswered calls, and attaching relevant metadata.
+The basic configuration provides details on initiating and managing calls, enabling the system to connect the caller and callee.
+It also includes call duration, handling of unanswered calls, and the attachment of relevant metadata.

 curl --location --request POST 'https://<base_url>/v1/Accounts/<account_sid>/Calls' \